 There is promising research indicating therapy for Alzheimer’s and osteoporosis, but so far the science is still in progress on these.

 As we said earlier, THCV is only found in trace amounts in most strains, but there are some with higher concentrations than others.
 And of course, it’s quite likely that with more knowledge of the power of this cannabinoid that breeders may introduce newer strains to better emphasize it.
 African sativas seem to have the most THCV right now.
 You can also ask your budtender for lab-tested strains to ensure what you’re getting has as much THCV as you can get.
-Until then, here are a few strains we know have higher-than-normal amounts of THCV:
+Until then, here are a few THCv heavy strains.

 - Doug’s Varin.
 This was specifically bred to have more THCV than others.